All Episodes

 The real issue is that Obama was lying.

-The real issue is that the President of the United States was lying every time he opened his mouth practically during that speech to a joint session of Congress on Wednesday night.
+The real issue is that the President of the United States was lying every time he opened his mouth, practically.

 If we are to believe this, there can be no conclusion other than we are a conservative country.

-Progressive is becoming a more of a dirty word, but all political labels except being like Ronald Reagan are falling into disfavor with many U.S. voters, according to a new Rasmussen National Phone survey.
+Progressive is becoming more of a dirty word, but all political labels, except being like Ronald Reagan, are falling into disfavor with many U.S. voters, according to a new Rasmussen national phone survey.

 Liberal is still the worst and remains the only political description that is viewed more negatively than positively.